jexxa-projects/JexxaTutorials/HelloJexxa/README.md

     public static void main(String[] args)
     {
         //Create your jexxaMain for this application
-        var jexxaMain = new JexxaMain("HelloJexxa");
+        var jexxaMain = new JexxaMain(HelloJexxa.class);

         jexxaMain
-                // Bind a JMX adapter to our BoundedContext object.
-                // It allows to access the public methods of the object via `jconsole` .bind(JMXAdapter.class).to(jexxaMain.getBoundedContext())

-                // Bind a REST adapter to a HelloJexxa object .bind(RESTfulRPCAdapter.class).to(HelloJexxa.class)
+                // Bind a REST adapter to class HelloJexxa to expose its methods
+                // To get greetings open: http://localhost:7500/HelloJexxa/greetings
+                .bind(RESTfulRPCAdapter.class).to(HelloJexxa.class)

-                //Start Jexxa and all bindings
+                // Run Jexxa and all bindings until Ctrl-C is pressed .run();
-                // - Open following URL in browser to get greetings: http://localhost:7501/HelloJexxa/greetings
-                // - You can also use curl: `curl -X GET http://localhost:7501/HelloJexxa/greetings` .start()

-                //Wait until shutdown is called by one of the following options:
-                // - Press CTRL-C
-                // - Use `jconsole` to connect to this application and invoke method shutdown .waitForShutdown()

-                //Finally invoke stop() for proper cleanup
-                .stop();
     }
 }
 ```